kapilraj-vodafoneidea-devops/git-for-devops/README.md

 # git-for-devops

-this repository is for understanding the concept of Devops
+this repository is for understanding the GIT concept of Devops